Tan-Qiyu/GNN_FD/README.md

 Finally, you can choose to use confusion matrix and tsne to visualize all the results and the features of each layer of network respectively.

 Please contact me by email 929796695@qq.com If you have any questions.

+注：Please setting 图神经网络 as root source when you run code.